psevestre/openid-fapi/Financial_API_WD_001.md

     If `openid` is not in the `scope` value, then it
 1. shall include the `state` parameter defined in section 4.1.1 of [RFC6749].
+1. shall verify that the `scope` received in the token response is aligned to the `scope` sent in the authorization request.

+    **NOTE**: The `scope` received in the token response may not be identical to the `scope` sent in the authorization request as the AS may expand the scope.
+For this reason an exact match comparison is not possible, but the client must still ensure that it verifies the `scope` received is what it expects.

     **NOTE**: Adherence to [RFC7636] means that the token request includes `code_verifier` parameter in the request.